 Learn to walk in the Spirit and live

 So, it is those who, through faith, walk in the Spirit of Christ that do not carry out the deeds of the flesh (sin) (Gal 5:16).
-The mind set on the flesh is hostile to God and is not able to subject itself to the law of God and produces death.
-But those who set their mind on the Spirit of Christ live in righteousness, which results in life and peace (Rom 8:5).
+For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit set their minds on the things of the Spirit (Rom 8:5).
 For the mind set on the flesh is death, but the mind set on the Spirit is life and peace, (Rom 8:6) because the mind set on the flesh is hostile toward God; for it does not subject itself to the law of God, for it is not even able to do so, (Rom 8:7)

-and those who are in the flesh (living in willful sin) cannot please God (Rom 8:8).
+and those who are in the flesh (living in wilful sin) cannot please God (Rom 8:8).

-The difference between the sinner and the saint is infinite in results, but at the same time very simple.
+The difference between the sinner and the saint is infinite in nature and results, but at the same time very simple.

-The sinner chooses to live a selfish life caring for the temporal pleasures of this world.
+The sinner chooses to live a selfish life caring for a life of self-pleasing through the temporal pleasures of this world.
 The saint recognizes the infinite importance and holiness of almighty God.
-Therefore, he chooses to use the grace God has offered in the atonement of Christ, to surrender to God’s claim to his life.
+Therefore, he chooses to use the grace God has offered in the atonement of Christ, to surrender to God’s rightful claim to his life.
 He repents of his sins without regret (2Cor 7:10) and follows after Christ.

 I explain how saving faith works, and how we can tell if we are saved or not in my post How do we know if we are saved?